Best Practices for Securing and Managing Your APIs

 One of the most critical steps in securing your APIs is ensuring that only authorized users and applications can access them.
 Here’s how you can achieve this:

-- Use OAuth 2.0 and OpenID Connect: These protocols provide secure and scalable authentication and authorization mechanisms, ensuring that only verified users can access your APIs.
+- Use OAuth 2.0 and OpenID Connect: These protocols provide secure and scalable authentication and authorization mechanisms, allowing users to access APIs without exposing sensitive credentials.

-- Enforce Role-Based Access Control (RBAC): Assign specific permissions to users based on their roles to limit access to sensitive endpoints.
+- Enforce Role-Based Access Control (RBAC): Assign permissions based on user roles to ensure that users only have access to the resources they need.

 - API Keys and Tokens: Use API keys or tokens to authenticate requests, but ensure they are securely stored and rotated regularly.